Tough Guys: Production

 Adolph Caesar was originally cast as Leon B. Little, but the actor died unexpectedly only a few weeks into filming.
 His completed scenes were re-shot with his replacement, Eli Wallach.

-The Southern Pacific 4449 played the Gold Coast Flyer.
+Southern Pacific No. 4449 played the Gold Coast Flyer.
 It was also used to pull the American Freedom Train during the United States Bicentennial, now based in Portland, Oregon.

-The locomotive engineer is played by Doyle L. McCormack, the man most responsible for the actual restoration of No. 4449.
+The locomotive engineer was played by Doyle L. McCormack, the man most responsible for the restoration of No. 4449.
+During the filming of the exterior shots of No. 4449, the train was stored nightly at the Eagle Mountain rail yards.
+The local school children from Eagle Mountain School took a field trip in early 1986 to see and toured the train on location along the Eagle Mountain Railroad south of Interstate 10.
 A portion of the Eagle Mountain Railroad was used in the filming of the movie.

-During the filming of the exterior shots of No. 4449, the train was stored nightly at the Eagle Mountain rail yards.
-The local school children from Eagle Mountain School took a field trip in early 1986 to see and tour the train on location along the Eagle Mountain Railroad south of Interstate 10.

-As of November 2, 2019, the full-size replica prop, which was used at the end of the film, was sold at an Auction to a student at Desert Center, California.
+On November 2, 2019, the full-size replica prop, which was used at the end of the film, was sold at auction to a student at Desert Center, California.